-The purpose of this District is to insure the ongoing maintenance, operation, and servicing of the storm drain basin, storm drain system, and park.
-The special benefit assessments to be levied for this District are intended to provide a revenue source for all the maintenance and servicing of the service area's improvements including, but not limited to; materials, equipment, labor and administrative expenses.
+The purpose of this CSA is to insure the ongoing maintenance, operation, and servicing of the storm drain basin, storm drain system, and park.
+The special benefit assessments to be levied for this CSA are intended to provide a revenue source for all the maintenance and servicing of the service area's improvements including, but not limited to, materials, equipment, labor, and administrative expenses.
 However, the assessments are not intended to fund reconstruction or major renovations of the improvements and facilities.
-The improvements to be maintained and funded entirely or partially through the service area's assessments are generally described as:
+The maintenance, operation, and servicing of the storm drain system are funded entirely or partially through the service area assessments and generally described as:

-- Periodic cleaning and maintenance (as needed) on 420 linear feet of 18 inch pipe and 33 linear feet of 21 inch pipe; - Periodic cleaning and maintenance of 4 catch basins and 2 manholes; - Repair curb and gutter as needed to maintain the storm drain system (2,047 linear feet of curb and gutter);
+- Periodic cleaning and maintenance (as needed) on 420 linear feet of 18 inch pipe and 33 linear feet of 21 inch pipe; - Periodic cleaning and maintenance of 4 catch basins and 2 manholes; - Repair curb and gutter as needed to maintain the storm drain system (2,047 linear feet of curb and gutter); - Periodic streets sweeping to prevent buildup of silt and other damaging materials to the storm drain system.
+All debris is contained and hauled offsite with containment bins;

-- Periodic street sweeping to prevent buildup of silt and other damaging materials to the storm drain system.
-All debris is contained and hauled offsite with containment bins; - Annual repairs and general maintenance to storm drain basin (erosion control, weed spraying, grading/excavation as needed) - Remove silt build up next to the wall of the separator with the use of the suction truck. - The Parks and Recreation Department provides continual maintenance of all parks and/or public use areas within the service area (i.e. irrigation, mowing, fertilizing, and pest control as needed);
+- Annual repairs and general maintenance to storm drain basin (erosion control, weed spraying, grading/excavation as needed) - Remove silt build up next to the wall of the separator with the use of the suction truck. - The Parks and Recreation Department provides continual maintenance of all parks and/or public use areas within the service area (i.e. irrigation, mowing, fertilizing, and pest control as needed);

 The method of apportionment described in this report for allocation of special benefit assessments utilizes commonly accepted engineering practices.
-The formula used for calculating assessments for the District reflects the composition of the parcels and improvements provided to fairly apportion the costs based on special benefits to each parcel.
-Furthermore, pursuant to the Constitution Article XIIID Section 4, a parcel's assessment may not exceed the reasonable cost of the proportional special benefit received.
+The formula used for calculating assessments for the CSA reflects the composition of the parcels and improvements provided to fairly apportion the costs based on special benefits to each parcel.
+Furthermore, pursuant to the Constitution Article XIIID Section 4, a parcel's assessment may not exceed the reasonable cost of the proportional special benefit conferred on that parcel and a parcel may only be assessed for special benefits received.

-All the improvements and services associated with the CSA have been identified as necessary, required and/or desired for the orderly development of the properties within the District to their full potential and consistent with the proposed development plans.
+All the improvements and services associated with the CSA have been identified as necessary, required and/or desired for the orderly development of the properties within the CSA to their full potential and consistent with the proposed development plans.
 As such, these improvements would be necessary and required of individual property owners for the development of such properties and the ongoing operation, servicing and maintenance of the improvements and facilities would be the financial obligation of those properties.
 Therefore, the storm drain facilities and the infrastructure, and the annual costs of ensuring the maintenance and operation of these improvements provide special benefits to the properties within the CSA.

 The park and storm drain basin are public property and treated as individual parcels.
 Each of the 14 residential parcels receives equal benefit from the extended maintenance of the landscaping and the storm drain system.
-The extended maintenance of landscaping and storm drainage only provides a special benefit to the parcels within CSA 18; therefore, no general benefit has been assigned.
-The annual assessment is levied without regard to property valuation.
+The extended maintenance of landscaping and storm drainage only provides special benefits to the parcels within CSA 18; therefore, no general benefit has been assigned.

-The method of apportionment for the CSA calculates the receipt of special benefits from the respective improvements based on the actual or the proposed land use of the parcels within the District.
+The method of apportionment for the CSA calculates the receipt of special benefits from the respective improvements based on the actual or the proposed land use of the parcels within the CSA.
 The special benefit received by each lot or parcel is equated to the overall land use of the parcels within the CSA based on the parcel's actual land use or proposed development.